pydantic/pydantic-settings/docs/index.md

 ```

 You can force JSON parsing for a field by annotating it with [`ForceDecode`](../api/pydantic_settings.md#pydantic_settings.ForceDecode).
-This will bypass the the `enable_decoding` config setting:
+This will bypass the `enable_decoding` config setting:

 ```py
 import os